great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_create_a_new_checkpoint.rst

         2. **Create or copy a yaml config**

         You can create your own, or copy an example.
-For this example, we'll demonstrate using a basic Checkpoint configuration.
+For this example, we'll demonstrate using a basic Checkpoint configuration with the ``SimpleCheckpoint`` class, which takes care of some defaults.
 Replace all names such as ``my_datasource`` with the respective DataSource, DataConnector, DataAsset, and Expectation Suite names you have configured in your ``great_expectations.yml``.

         .. code-block:: python

             config = """
             name: my_checkpoint
             config_version: 1
-            class_name: Checkpoint
+            class_name: SimpleCheckpoint
-            run_name_template: "%Y-%M-my-run-template"
             validations:
               - batch_request:
                   datasource_name: my_datasource